localnews.ie

 Nigerian woman who falsely claimed she had been trafficked to work as prostitute is jailed

-A 34-year-old Nigerian woman has been sentenced to three years' imprisonment at Dublin Circuit Criminal Court after pleading guilty to making false statements to gardaí.
-The woman, formerly resident in Carrickmacross, County Monaghan, presented herself at Store Street Garda Station in October 2019, claiming she had been trafficked to Ireland and forced into sex work.
-Over the following months, she submitted five…
+A Nigerian woman has been sentenced to three years' imprisonment at Dublin Circuit Criminal Court after pleading guilty to making false statements to gardaí.
+The 34-year-old woman arrived at Store Street Garda Station in October 2019 claiming she had been trafficked to Ireland and forced into prostitution.
+Over subsequent months, she provided five statements detailing her alleged captivity in Balbriggan.
+Gardaí…

 Courts News Ireland report